History of Timor-Leste: Portuguese rule

+Under Japanese rule, there were changes to the administrative structures that created larger districts (the former kingdoms) and a reduced number of suco.

 Portuguese Timor was handed back to Portugal after the war, but Portugal continued to neglect the colony.
 Very little investment was made in infrastructure, education and healthcare.
-The colony was declared an 'Overseas Province' of the Portuguese Republic in 1955.
-Locally, authority rested with the Portuguese Governor and the Legislative Council, as well as local chiefs or liurai.
+The colony was declared an overseas province of the Portuguese Republic in 1951.
+Locally, authority rested with the Portuguese governor and the legislative council, as well as local chiefs or liurai.
 Only a small minority of Timorese were educated, and even fewer went on to university in Portugal (there were no universities in the territory until 2000).

 During this time, Indonesia did not express any interest in Portuguese Timor, despite the anti-colonial rhetoric of President Sukarno.
 This was partly as Indonesia was preoccupied with gaining control of West Irian, now called Papua, which had been retained by the Netherlands after Indonesian independence.
 In fact, at the United Nations, Indonesian diplomats stressed that their country did not seek control over any territory outside the former Netherlands East Indies, explicitly mentioning Portuguese Timor.

-In 1960 East Timor gained the right to self-determination under international law, as a Non-Self-Governing Territory.
+In 1960 East Timor gained the right to self-determination under international law, as a non-self-governing territory.
 It retained this status, with Portugal as the administering power, throughout Indonesian rule.

 The small 1959 Viqueque rebellion saw attempts by the rebels to seek support outside their local area, although it did not overcome local rivalries.
 Its calls for better services and rights led to some changes in Portuguese policy such as increases in education and civil employment.
 Basic schooling was increased, and more advanced schools that included secondary education were available to the most Portuguese individuals: those considered mestiço or assimilado.
 A catholic school in Soibada, the Seminary of Our Lady of Fatima in Dare, and the Liceu Dr. Francisco Machado were important educational establishments during this time.
 Fatumaca College was established near Baucau in 1969, and an Escola Tecnica was set up in 1973.
 The politicians who came to prominence at the end of Portuguese rule tended to have studied in these schools, and some cited the Viqueque rebellion as an inspiration.
 This "Timorisation", which resulted in greater local participation in administration and the military, remained mostly limited to the aforementioned upper class, and did not substantially affect the majority of the population.